 - One in four people with knee OA have pain while walking and have difficulty doing major activities of daily life such as climbing stairs, kneeling, or stooping.12

 - OA is a common comorbid condition.
 More than half of all adults with diabetes or heart disease also have arthritis.1 Nearly one-third of adults with obesity have arthritis.

 - OA limits physical activity and complicates management of other diseases.
 OA pain, or fear of pain, causes many people to be sedentary, even though physical activity is an important management strategy for OA and other chronic illnesses.1,13, 14

-For more on the national burden of osteoarthritis, head to our page on the Cost of Osteoarthritis.
+For more on the national burden of osteoarthritis and a list of references head to our page on the Cost of Osteoarthritis.